Table of Contents

 By now the story can be recited by heart.
 You go in for oral surgery or for an orthopedic ACL repair and your physician provides you with a 30-day supply of painkillers, which then results in opioid addiction.
 This scenario has played out across the nation, resulting in over 200,000 deaths in the last decade.

 Addiction may take root innocently, often within a week or two of using the legitimately prescribed painkiller for valid reasons, or by misusing the drug recreationally.
-Either way, once addicted the usual trajectory leads to illicit opiates that eventually replace the painkillers.
-Heroin costs a fraction of the pills, is easily obtainable, and offers a more enhanced high that the opioids.
-The problem is, although heroin has always been a deadly drug, these days heroin is laced with fentanyl, which has lead to the spike in deaths in recent years.
+Either way once addicted the usual trajectory leads to illicit opiates that eventually replace the painkillers.
+Heroin costs a fraction of the pills is easily obtainable and offers a more enhanced high that the opioids.
+The problem is, although heroin has always been a deadly drug, these days heroin is laced with fentanyl, which has led to a spike in deaths in recent years.
 If the problem is not reined in, there are predictions that the U.S. could lose half a million more lives over the next ten-year period to painkiller addiction.

 Regardless of current or future efforts to fix the problem, millions of Americans now struggle with opioid addiction.
 Some may not even be aware yet that they have a problem, and may only come to realize it when they attempt to discontinue using the drugs.
 For this reason, understanding the signs of painkiller addiction is important to getting treatment as soon as possible, before the addiction becomes deeply engrained.
 The earlier in the addiction that treatment is obtained, the better the recovery outcome.